School buses by country: Italy

 In Italy, school buses are typically painted yellow or orange.
 The vehicles used for student transport are usually minibuses.
 As in North America, school buses run on fixed routes and stops.

 While only a legal requirement for bus transporting Materne (preschool) students, school bus drivers are provided with an aide to manage the students on the bus.

+Kazakhstan

+In Kazakhstan, student transport has historically depended on local policies and school funding.
+In urban areas, students primarily relied on public transportation, while in rural regions, schools provided their own transport services using midibuses or contracted private vehicles to serve as school buses (kk, mektep avtobusy).
+Some of the midibuses were repainted yellow to resemble school buses in North America, though most retained the same features and default colors of their transportation providers.
+Private schools were more likely to offer dedicated student transport, often using minibuses.

+American-style yellow school buses were introduced in Kazakhstan in 2013, starting in Astana, when the private company Schoolbus, a school bus contractor, launched a demand-responsive student transport service.
+This initiative provided a safer and more structured alternative for students.
+Over time, similar services expanded to other cities and regions, enhancing both accessibility and safety.
+As demand grew, urban areas began acquiring newer buses that more closely resembled American school buses, featuring their distinctive yellow color and safety features.
+The first domestically produced school bus was assembled in 2017 in Semey.

+While students in cities like Almaty and Astana still rely heavily on public transport, an increasing number of standardized school buses have been introduced in public schools to offer safer and more reliable transportation.
+These school buses include two widely used mass-produced models: Yutong (manufactured by QazTehna since 2022) and Hyundai (manufactured by Astana Motors since 2023), both closely modeled after American school buses.
+They feature the signature school bus yellow color and are marked with the bilingual words БАЛАЛАР (BALALAR) and ДЕТИ (DETI) ("Children" in Kazakh and Russian languages) on the sides.
+In addition to seat belts, these modern school buses are equipped with a range of safety features, including fire protection systems, emergency exits, 360-degree driver visibility, accommodations for disabled passengers, and heating and air conditioning for year-round comfort.

 Poland

 In Poland, school buses are used in a similar fashion to those in the United States, to connect residents of rural areas to schools located further away.
 While officially lettered autobus szkolny (Polish for "school bus"), they are colloquially known as gimbus.

 Along with their counterparts in North America, school buses in Poland have several design features to differentiate them from standard buses.
 First, all school buses are painted orange.
 Inside, the driver's compartment is not allowed to be blocked from the passenger compartment.
 The rear door, if present, must be able to be locked by the driver.
 All doors must lock automatically at speeds above 5 km/h.